-S. Shareholding of each Directors and each Shareholding at the Cumulative Shareholding No. Key Managerial Personnel ning of the year during the year No. of % of total shares No. of % of total shares shares of the company shares of the company 1 At the beginning of the year - - - - 2 Date wise Increase / Decrease in Promoters - - - - Shareholding during the year specifying the reasons for increase /decrease (e.g. allotment/ transfer / bonus/ sweat equity etc.):
+S. No. Shareholding of each Directors and each Key Managerial Personnel Shareholding at the beginning of the year ntive Shareholding ring the year No. of shares % of total shares of the company No. of shares % of total shares of the company 1 At the beginning of the year - - - - 2 Date wise Increase / Decrease in Promoters Shareholding during the year specifying the - - - - reasons for increase /decrease (e.g. allotment/ transfer / bonus/ sweat equity etc.): 3 At the end of the year - - - -